 It is not a legal requirement for tutors to have a DBS check in the UK.

-, especially when working with children.
+That said, Tutors commonly hold DBS certificates, especially when working with children.
 This is mainly to make a tutoring business more professional and reputable, and to give peace of mind to parents and carers.
-Tutors commonly hold DBS certificates

 With some tutoring agencies which focus on face-to-face home visits, as opposed to online tutoring, they might want their tutors to sign a non-disclosure agreement (NDA).

 An NDA might be presented to you by the client, to state that the tutor will not disclose any confidential information about the client.

 If you run your own business and employ other tutors, it might be worth considering having an NDA in place to protect your student and their privacy.

 If you or an employee were to stumble across private information, having an NDA in your legal business structure will ensure your client’s privacy and that their confidential information is safe.

 NDAs are more common when working with high-profile or high-net worth clients, and are not used that frequently with private tutors.

 Setting Your Own Standards